 To be eligible, students should have taken or be in the process of taking CS 245 and 246 before they are considered for the AI option/specialization.

 Please note that you must complete the appropriate prerequisites in order to take the engineering courses required for AI option/specialization.
 In some cases, you may be required to take more courses beyond what is noted on the checklist.
-For ECE380 and SE380 in particular, AMATH250, AMATH251, and MATH213, are acceptable alternatives for its noted prerequisites.
+For ECE380 and SE380 in particular, MATH213, is an acceptable alternative for its noted prerequisites.

 Beginning in September 2017, the University of Waterloo introduced two Data Science programs: the BCS (Data Science) and the BMath (Data Science).
 The BCS (Data Science) is administered by the School of Computer Science.
 The BMath (Data Science) is administered by Statistics and any questions about this program should be referred to the Statistics advisors.